G1ANT-Robot/G1ANT.Manual/appendices/ui-recorder.md

    ![](../-assets/ui-script-panel.png)

-3. Select the desired the desired UI script from the *Embedded UI session* drop-down list.
+3. Select the desired UI script from the *Embedded UI session* drop-down list.

 4. For the *Value* events you can set variables declared in the robot script: just right-click a *Value* item and select *Set variable…* from the context menu or click `V` button on the panel’s toolbar.